1. Artistic expression and creativity are fundamental to vibrant and healthy communities.

 6. Education has a key role in fostering appreciation and understanding of the arts, as well as the skills necessary for artistic practice.

 7. Specialist artistic education and training programs provide a unique learning environment for aspiring artists and should be well funded and resourced.

 8. Cultural heritage is to be interpreted broadly to reflect the diverse nature of the history of Victoria from pre-European settlement to the present-day, inclusive of indigenous, immigrant and contemporary Australians.

-9. The protection of our heritage is not limited to the preservation of buildings and physical structures, but includes the recognition and conservation of intangible heritage such as the memories and stories of elders, including indigenous elders, which in turn fosters our sense of place and community.
+9. The protection of our heritage is not limited to the preservation of buildings and physical structures, but includes the recognition and conservation of intangible heritage such as the memories and stories of elders, including First Nations elders, which in turn fosters our sense of place and community.

 10. The funding and financing of developments and projects involving our shared heritage by Government, non-government, private sector and private individuals, is in the public interest.

 11. Libraries, museums and other collecting institutions are essential repositories of cultural heritage and must be maintained and developed.

 1. Victorian arts and culture to maintain its unique character and diverse nature through support and promotion of local content and the development of local projects.